-Iodine is needed for the production of the thyroid hormones.
-However, the level of iodine must be balanced.
-If the body has too much or too little iodine, hypothyroidism or hyperthyroidism can develop.
+Iodine is needed for the production of the thyroid hormones, but the level must be balanced.
+Too much or too little iodine can lead to hypothyroidism or hyperthyroidism.

 Signs and symptoms

-Thyroid hormones affect multiple organ systems, meaning that the symptoms of hypothyroidism are wide-ranging and diverse, affecting different people in different ways.
+Thyroid hormones affect multiple organ systems, so the symptoms of hypothyroidism are wide-ranging and diverse.

 If left untreated, the following symptoms can manifest: